 Fence Calculator

-Estimate fence materials, posts, pickets, and total cost.
-Compare wood, vinyl, chain link, and metal fencing with instant DIY or professional cost breakdown.
+Free fence calculator: estimate posts, pickets, panels, concrete & cost.
+Compare wood, chain link, vinyl & picket fences with DIY vs pro cost breakdown.

 Naturally rot-resistant, classic appearance.
 Lifespan: 15–20 yrs.